These Are the Victims of the Virginia Beach Municipal Center Shooting

 Joshua A. Hardy

 Hardy was an engineering tech resident in the public utilities department for more than four years.
-He was from Virginia Beach.
+He lived in Virginia Beach.

 Michelle “Missy” Langer

 Langer was an administrative assistant in the public utilities department for 12 years.
-She was from Virginia Beach.
+She lived in Virginia Beach and was 60 years old.

+The Washington Post reports that Langer’s sister-in-law, Kim Langer, described her as a cheerful, fun-loving woman who loved the beach, working in her yard and watching football.

+“She was always laughing, always smiling,” Kim said.
+“We’re very distraught.
+Can’t believe it’s true.
+Just unbelievable.
+This kind of stuff has got to stop.”

 Robert “Bobby” Williams

 Williams was a special projects coordinator in the public utilities department for 41 years.
-He was from Chesapeake.
+He lived in Chesapeake.

 Herbert “Bert” Snelling

 Snelling was a contractor who was obtaining a permit in the public utilities department when the shooting occurred.
-He was from Virginia Beach.
+He lived in Virginia Beach.

 This post will be updated as more details emerge.